mitin001/blog/2026/01/06/modern-operating-systems.md

 * "Four strategies are used for dealing with deadlocks.
 1. Just ignore the problem.
 Maybe if you ignore it, it will ignore you. ...
 The simplest approach is the ostrich algorithm: stick your head in the sand and pretend there is no problem."
 * "If ever there was a subject that was investigated mercilessly during the early days of operating systems (1960s and 1970s), it was deadlocks.
 The reason is that deadlock detection is a nice little graph-theory problem that one mathematically inclined graduate student could get his jaws around and chew on for 4 years.
 Many algorithms were devised, each one more exotic and less practical than the previous one.
 Most of that work has died out."
 * "There is a huge amount of theoretical work on distributed deadlock detection.
 However, we will not consider it here because (1) it is outside the scope of this book and (2) none of it is even remotely practical in real systems.
 Its main function seems to be keeping otherwise unemployed graph theorists off the streets."
+* "The 1970s were very productive, seeing also the birth of UNIX, Ethernet, the Cray-1, Microsoft, and Apple—so, despite what your parents may say, the 1970s were not just about disco!"

 # Next